 How K-D Test Works

 At the beginning of the season, establish a K-D Baseline on your iPad or Android tablet.
 Use the King-Devick Test in association with Mayo Clinic App to assess your athlete right from the sidelines or at home.
-According to peer-reviewed studies, a worse sideline test indicates worsening saccadic eye movement function, a common symptom of concussion, and that your athlete should be immediately removed from play and evaluated by a licensed professional (Concussion, The King-Devick test of rapid number naming for concussion detection: meta-analysis and systematic review of the literature, 2016).
+According to peer-reviewed studies, a worse sideline test indicates worsening saccadic eye movement function, which can be a common symptom of concussion (Concussion, The King-Devick test of rapid number naming for concussion detection: meta-analysis and systematic review of the literature, 2016).*

 K-D Test can